Rosstin/UNDERDREAM/BAR-GRAPH-ASSIGNMENT-rosstin/README.md

  K. the graph doesn’t ever rest with missing or OVERLAPPING bars on any given spot Ka. done - selected bar pops forward enuff to prevent them touching
- L. the selected bar could move forward smoothly when selected to avoid overlaps - i can do this by modifying local mesh
+ L. the selected bar could move forward smoothly when selected to avoid overlaps - i can do this by modifying local mesh e1. display mean/median/mode z1.
+Occasional glitch with dynamic positioning - investigate z2. increasing the movement speed mostly gets rid of this, so its an issue of something relating to starting and stopping movement perhaps, and states locking while things are in motion. will simply increase the speed for now and investigate later